From Dr. Nathaniel Sturgess’ Journal 0300hrs Monday 18th December

 See how they beckon, as the cleansing fire beckons?
 Inviting me, insisting I join the others in a macabre dance of death.
 ‘Let us in’ they call, as the warm blood runs along the floor and pools at my feet.

 I am not a religious man and therefore I cannot take solace in a Greater Purpose.
 Nor can I blame an Old Testament God, or cry out, demanding why He spared me alone to bear witness to His judgment.
 How can I not believe in God when I have come face to face with Evil?
-Because this evil was spawned not from any fallen angel, any God of the underworld, but mortal man.
+Because this evil was spawned not from any fallen angel, nor any God of the underworld.
+This was spawned by mortal man.
 We do not need to create metaphysical evils when greater ones are born of flesh and blood.

 Ninety nine point eight percent of all mammals that walked this planet are now extinct.
 In our hubris, humanity thinks itself the exception.
 Yet our monoculture, so ecologists say, virtually assures a fate preordained by evolution.
 We build ships hoping to reach other worlds, other life-forms, while secretly gorging on the darker fruits of knowledge, birthing Promethean monsters destined to destroy us long before our star consumes us in its inevitable conflagration.